Conservancy

 Fire Management Personnel

-Conservancy Representatives working outside the U.S. must also comply with fire training and qualifications standards.
-The nature of these standards should mirror the U.S. system in concept, but need not strictly comply.
+Conservancy Representatives outside the U.S. must also comply with fire training and qualifications standards.
+The nature of these standards should mirror the U.S. system in concept but need not strictly comply.
 Staff must consult with the Fire Management Coordinator to determine appropriate equivalent training and experience requirements for the country where fire management activities will occur.

 Wildland Fire Position Qualification System

 Explanations of primary fire management positions used by the Conservancy are included in this section of the manual.
-Additional Interagency positions described in the Wildland Fire Qualification System Guide are accepted and occasionally used by the Conservancy but are not defined here, e.g. Fire Effects Monitor (FEMO) or Helicopter Crewmember (HECM).
+Additional Interagency positions described in the Wildland Fire Qualification System Guide are accepted and occasionally used by the Conservancy but are not defined here, e.g. Fire Effects Monitor (FEMO) or Helicopter Crew Member (HECM).
 Refer to PMS 310-1 for minimum qualifications standards for these positions.

 TNC-Specific Qualifications